 Those students who have attained academic excellence and high scholastic achievements on the basis of their cumulative grade point average at Drake shall be recognized in the commencement program and at commencement ceremonies by the following academic honors:

 Magna Cum Laude................................GPA from 3.70 - 3.89

 Attendance is the responsibility of students, and is essential for ideal learning to take place.
 Faculty members appreciate the courtesy of knowing when commitments cannot be met.
 Attendance policies are determined for each course by the instructor(s) and will be presented to the students at the beginning of that course.
 Noncompliance with attendance policies may affect the final grade in a course.

-In the event of extenuating circumstances, students should contact the Student Affairs Office for assistance in notifying faculty of a student's absence from class
+In the event of extenuating circumstances, students should contact the Office of Student Affairs & Enrollment Management for assistance in notifying faculty of a student's absence from class.

 Academic Probation/Suspension Status